 Looking For The Best Hamilton Waterfalls?
 Us, Too – Here’s Our Experience!

-We really liked our visit to Hamilton.
-We weren’t necessarily looking for the best waterfalls in Hamilton – just a memorable day exploring.
+We really liked this visit to Hamilton to find waterfalls.
+We’d been to “The Hammer” before plenty of times, but never with the intent to chase waterfalls.
+And we weren’t necessarily looking for the best waterfalls in Hamilton – just a memorable day hiking and exploring.

 Devil’s Punchbowl